 Hold Your Fire (1987) – Rush entered a glossy period in the late ‘80s where they styled their hair and dressed in a business-like fashion, and the results were mixed.
 “Time Stand Still” and “Force Ten” are solid enough, but it’s an uneven record at the core.

 Presto (1989) – Another transitional album as the band started to phase out the synthesizers in favor of straightforward pop songwriting.
 Signature songs include “The Pass,” “Show Don’t Tell,” and “Available Light.”

 Roll the Bones (1991) – Every band is entitled to a dud sooner or later, so I would file this one under that category.
 Well, it’s not so much a dud as it is simply underwhelming compared to the rest of the band’s catalog, but still nothing transcendent.

-Counterparts (1993) – Heavier tracks such as “Stick It Out” and “Animate” are a welcomed return to their earlier work, but I think Terry Brown could have brought something even deeper to the production end.
+Counterparts (1993) – Heavier tracks such as “Stick It Out” and “Animate” are a welcomed return to their earlier work, but I think Terry Brown could have brought something even deeper on the production end.

 Vapor Trails (2002) – Following a six-year hiatus from the studio, Rush returned with powerful collection that arose during a time when Peart went into exile over the tragic loss of his wife and daughter.
-After reading his book, “Ghost Rider: Travels on the Healing Road,” the entire process becomes quite triumphant when you consider just how low his outlook on life has gotten.
+After reading his book, “Ghost Rider: Travels on the Healing Road,” the entire process becomes quite triumphant when you consider just how low his outlook on life had gotten.